 Since the COVID-19 Pandemic started, we have been receiving calls from landlords and tenants asking about their respective rights.

-On March 19, 2020, Governor Murphy issued Executive Order No. 106, which contains an “Eviction Moratorium” staying the enforcement of all judgments for possession, warrants of removal and writs of possession, unless the court determines on its own motion or motion of the parties that enforcement is necessary in the “interest of justice.”
+On March 19, 2020, Governor Murphy issued Executive Order No. 106, which contains an “Eviction Moratorium” staying the enforcement of all judgments for possession, warrants of removal, and writs of possession, unless the court determines on its own motion or motion of the parties that enforcement is necessary for the “interest of justice.”
 Courts have been clear that non-payment of rent does not satisfy the “interest of justice” standard (except in the case of death of a tenant).
-Rather, this very limited exception is reserved for emergency situations such as threats against the landlord, issues concerning health or safety, drug offenses or theft.
-The upshot of the Moratorium is that cases can be filed in the Landlord/Tenant part, but no trial, lockouts or removals will be taking place.
+Rather, this very limited exception is reserved for emergency situations such as threats against the landlord, issues concerning health or safety, drug offenses, or theft.
+The upshot of the Moratorium is that cases can be filed in the Landlord/Tenant part, but no trial, lockouts, or removals will be taking place absent exceptional circumstances.

 How Long Will The Eviction Moratorium Last in NJ?

 Landlords are obviously panicked and with good reason – – their tenants can stop paying rent and landlords currently have no means to evict them.
-However, tenants should be aware that the Moratorium does not just allow them to stop paying rent without consequence – they will still be responsible for back rent owed and subject to eviction when the Moratorium is lifted.
-Somewhere down the line, we are likely to see a large number of evictions and collection actions arising out of this period.
+However, tenants should be aware that the Moratorium does not just allow them to stop paying rent without consequence – – they will still be responsible for back rent owed and subject to eviction when the Moratorium is lifted.
+Landlords can also file civil actions for the collection of back rent.
+Somewhere down the line, we are likely to see a large number of evictions and collection actions arising out of this period and we are seriously concerned about the rise in homelessness and bankruptcies.

 Contact a New Brunswick NJ Landlord Tenant Attorney Today

-If you have a landlord/tenant related question in New Brunswick, Middlesex County or the surrounding areas, contact Craig Rothenberg for a free case consultation.
+If you have a landlord/tenant-related question in New Brunswick, Middlesex County or the surrounding areas, contact Craig Rothenberg for a consultation.
 Craig Rothenberg is an experienced landlord-tenant attorney who will fight to make sure you are complying with the pertinent laws and/or that your rights have not been violated.